RoloNatt/RoloNatt/README.md

 - I get a lot of ideas of applications.
 I build them.
 - I take risks (remember? no regrets?)
 - I wanna help the poor and the dogs.
 - I wanna tell my experiences to the world.
-It wasn't easy.
 - I wanna share everything that I have learnt in my life, to make things easier for others.
 - I wanna find magic (I think AI is the way and that's why I have caught an interest in it.
 Nothing is impossible)